lasdf1234/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Create-Bucket.md

 * The name of Bucket is global unique, so you need to ensure the names of the Buckets are not duplicated with that of others.

-* The permissions of the bucket created by the above codes is private read/write (default permissions).
+* The permissions of the bucket created by the above codes is Private (default permissions).